zimera-systems/zimera-erp/README.md

 ![Zimera ERP Logo](images/zerp-logo.jpg)

 Zimera ERP is a customized instance of [Tryton](https://tryton.org) ERP software.
 It is not a fork of Tryton, instead it is Tryton instance which should be executed from source (no need to install Zimera ERP using **pip**).
+Here is the [trademark notification from Tryton Foundation](https://www.tryton.org/foundation):

+**TRADEMARK**

+*Tryton® is a registered trademark of the Tryton Fondation Privée.
+Any third-party using the term "Tryton" must do so only to refer to the Tryton project, and not to refer to any other project or activity, unless the reference is unrelated to the Nice Classifications (9, 37, and 42) covered in the registration*.

 ## Get Zimera ERP